Mummy: Asia

 The mummies of Asia are usually considered to be accidental.
 The decedents were buried in just the right place where the environment could act as an agent for preservation.
 This is particularly common in the desert areas of the Tarim Basin and Iran.
-Mummies have been discovered in more humid Asian climates, however these are subject to rapid decay after being removed from the grave.
+Mummies have been discovered in more humid Asian climates; however, these are subject to rapid decay after being removed from the grave.

 China

 Mummies from various dynasties throughout China's history have been discovered in several locations across the country.
 They are almost exclusively considered to be unintentional mummifications.
 Many areas in which mummies have been uncovered are difficult for preservation, due to their warm, moist climates.
 This makes the recovery of mummies a challenge, as exposure to the outside world can cause the bodies to decay in a matter of hours.

 An example of a Chinese mummy that was preserved despite being buried in an environment not conducive to mummification is Xin Zhui.
 Also known as Lady Dai, she was discovered in the early 1970s at the Mawangdui archaeological site in Changsha.
-She was the wife of the marquis of Dai during the Han dynasty, who was also buried with her alongside another young man often considered to be a very close relative.
+She was the wife of the Marquis of Dai during the Han dynasty, who was also buried with her alongside another young man often considered to be a very close relative.
 However, Xin Zhui's body was the only one of the three to be mummified.
 Her corpse was so well-preserved that surgeons from the Hunan Provincial Medical Institute were able to perform an autopsy.
 The exact reason why her body was so completely preserved has yet to be determined.

 Among the mummies discovered in China are those termed Tarim mummies because of their discovery in the Tarim Basin.
 The dry desert climate of the basin proved to be an excellent agent for desiccation.
 For this reason, over 200 Tarim mummies, which are over 4,000 years old, were excavated from a cemetery in the present-day Xinjiang region.
 The mummies were found buried in upside-down boats with hundreds of 13-foot-long wooden poles in the place of tombstones.
-DNA sequence data shows that the mummies had Haplogroup R1a (Y-DNA) characteristic of western Eurasia in the area of East-Central Europe, Central Asia and Indus Valley.
-This has created a stir in the Turkic-speaking Uighur population of the region, who claim the area has always belonged to their culture, while it was not until the 10th century when the Uighurs are said by scholars to have moved to the region from Central Asia.
+DNA sequence data shows that the mummies had Haplogroup R1a (Y-DNA) characteristic of western Eurasia in the area of East-Central Europe, Central Asia and the Indus Valley.
+This has created a stir in the Turkic-speaking Uighur population of the region, who claim the area has always belonged to their culture, while it was not until the 10th century that Uighurs are said by scholars to have moved to the region from Central Asia.
 American Sinologist Victor H. Mair claims that "the earliest mummies in the Tarim Basin were exclusively Caucasoid, or Europoid" with "east Asian migrants arriving in the eastern portions of the Tarim Basin around 3,000 years ago", while Mair also notes that it was not until 842 that the Uighur peoples settled in the area.
 Other mummified remains have been recovered from around the Tarim Basin at sites including Qäwrighul, Yanghai, Shengjindian, Shanpula (Sampul), Zaghunluq, and Qizilchoqa.